-Dilated cardiomyopathy (DCM) is characterized by enlargement of the left ventricle of the heart and systolic impairment, in the absence of abnormal loading conditions or coronary artery disease sufficient to cause global systolic dysfunction (Haas 2015).
+Dilated cardiomyopathy (DCM) is characterized by enlargement of the left ventricle of the heart and systolic impairment, in the absence of abnormal loading conditions or coronary artery disease sufficient to cause global systolic dysfunction (Haas 2015; Rosenblaum et al. 2020).
 The symptoms of DCM are similar to heart failure including shortness of breath, chest pain/tightness, fainting episodes and cardiac arrhythmias.
-The most serious complication of DCM is sudden, irregular heart rhythms that can be life threatening.
+The most serious complication of DCM is sudden, irregular heart rhythms such as ventricular tachycardia/fibrillation that can be life threatening.
 Some individuals with DCM will have no symptoms throughout their lifetime.

-DCM is a heterogeneous condition caused by ischemia, systemic disease (e.g. mitochondrial or muscular dystrophy), toxins, or infection.
+DCM is a heterogeneous condition caused by ischemia, systemic disease (e.g., mitochondrial or muscular dystrophy), toxins, or infection.
 Twenty to 50 percent of cases of idiopathic DCM are inherited.
 DCM can be inherited as an X-linked, autosomal recessive or autosomal dominant condition.
 Autosomal dominant is the most common form of inherited DCM.
-There are at least 38 different genes known to cause DCM and many more genes implicated as associated with the condition.
+There are many different genes known to cause DCM and many more genes implicated as associated with the condition.
 Genetic testing is available for multiple DCM genes, typically in large multi-gene panels.
-Genetic testing identifies a P/LP variant in 22-50% of cases.
+Genetic testing identifies a P/LP variant in 25-40% of cases with an autosomal dominant family history, and 10-25% of isolated cases (Hershberger et al. 2018; Mazzarotto et al. 2020).